Jammy2211/PyAutoGalaxy/docs/index.rst

 What is PyAutoGalaxy?
 =====================

-Nearly a century ago, Edwin Hubble famously classified galaxies into three distinct groups: ellipticals, spirals and irregulars.
-Today, by analysing millions of galaxies with advanced image processing techniques Astronomers have expanded on this picture and revealed the rich diversity of galaxy morphology both in the nearby and distant Universe.

-``PyAutoGalaxy`` is an open-source Python 3.9 - 3.11 package for analysing the morphologies and structures of large multi-wavelength galaxy samples. **PyAutoGalaxy** makes it simple to model galaxies, for example this Hubble Space Telescope imaging of a spiral galaxy:
+``PyAutoGalaxy`` is an open-source Python 3.9 - 3.12 package for analysing the morphologies and structures of large multi-wavelength galaxy samples. **PyAutoGalaxy** makes it simple to model galaxies, for example this Hubble Space Telescope imaging of a spiral galaxy: